librairy/harvester/README.md

 ## Get Start!

-The only prerequisite to consider is to have installed [Docker](https://www.docker.com/) in your system.
+The only prerequisite to consider is to install [Docker](https://www.docker.com/) in your system.

-And now, run `docker-compose up` by using this file `docker-compose.yml`:
+Then, run `docker-compose up` by using this file `docker-compose.yml`:

 ```yml
 ftp: